 Skill level: Easy | Prep time: 20 mins | Cook time: 35 mins

 Fresh and floral, these violet cream cupcakes are a retro sweet treat.
 They taste like Parma Violets, but in cake form.

 You will need to search out some violet syrup to make these.
 Find it in specialist cake shops or online.
 Top with sugar flowers, edible flowers, or purple sprinkles.

 Get the recipe: Violet cream cupcakes (opens in new tab)

-These light and airy lemon and vanilla cupcakes are the perfect recipe to try if you are a novice in the kitchen, or to make with the kids for grandma.
+These light and airy lemon and vanilla cupcakes are perfect to try if you are a novice in the kitchen, or to make with the kids for grandma.
 They’re easy to make and decorate with two options - butterflies wings or full icing.
 Kids can add sprinkles or other decorations too.

 Get the recipe: Lemon and vanilla cupcakes (opens in new tab)

 The citrus lemon and tangy blueberries work wonders together in this loaf recipe.
-Finished with a bold, violent drizzle, this cake is an elegant showstopper.
-Complete with edible flowers to finish the look.
+Finished with a bold, violet drizzle, this cake is an elegant showstopper.

 Get the recipe: Lemon and blueberry drizzle cake (opens in new tab)